turingschool/career-development-curriculum/module_four/mod_5_prep.md

 ### Already Organized Group
 Those students should:
 * Map out the intermission week schedule on the board in Clarke Hall and have them add events/meetups and sessions that they can lead and review with each other during that time
-* Discuss how they
+* Discuss the schedule they're setting up:
+  * Coding
+  *
+* Lean into your strengths:
+  * If you're a routine person, stick to the same routine each day

 ### Not Organized Group
 These students should:
 * Find a calendar system that they'll use, such as Google Calendar
 * Set up the calendar by creating timeboxes for how to spend their time during the first 4 weeks post-Turing
-* Add meetups, Mod 5 sessions (when applicable), Jeff's office hours
+* Add meetups, Mod 5 sessions (when applicable), Jeff's office hours, self-care time
+* Get very specific with how you're spending each chunk of time
+  Ex: Update ReadMe for Personal Project
+*

+**Micromanaging -- setting up notifications, etc.

 ## Part Two
 All students make goals for what they need to work on during those 30 days, such as: